-- Operating Expenses: Operating expenses were \$37.9 million or about 10.5% greater than FY 2022.
-Operating expenses include a \$12.1 million charge for depreciation and a \$93,000 charge for post-employment benefits.
-OWASA's ability to meet operating expenses and adequately cover debt service remained positive. - Non-Operating Revenues (Expenses): Non-operating revenues are comprised primarily of system development fees, interest earnings, and rents.
+• Operating Expenses: Operating expenses were \$41.6 million or about 9.7% greater than FY 2023.
+Operating expenses include a \$12.8 million charge for depreciation and a \$16,000 charge for post-employment benefits.
+Factors contributing to the increase from FY 2023 include: average raises for employees of 8.7%, price increase for chemicals used in drinking and wastewater treatment, and an increase in maintenance costs.

+OWASA's ability to meet operating expenses and adequately cover debt service remained positive.

+Non-Operating Revenues (Expenses): Non-operating revenues are comprised primarily of system development fees, interest earnings, and rents.
 System development fees are calculated to recover from new customers a share of the cost of system capacity when a new connection is made to the system.
 Non-operating expenditures are made up primarily of interest expense on debt and amortization of bond expenses.

-System development fee revenue was approximately \$812,000 in FY 2023: about 1.4% greater than FY 2022.
-Interest earned in FY 2023 totaled about \$685,000.
+System development fee revenue was approximately \$2.8 million in FY 2024: about 250.0% greater than FY 2023.
+Interest earned in FY 2024 totaled about \$1.1 million.
 Investments remained in safe and liquid secured deposits.

-• Capital Contributions: Capital contributions totaled approximately \$4.1 million for the year and were comprised of construction costs of developer dedicated facilities.
+• Capital Contributions: Capital contributions totaled approximately \$6.1 million for the year and were comprised of construction costs of developer dedicated facilities.
 Contributions in aid of construction in the form of dedicated service lines are classified as contributions after net income.
 Although OWASA receives such contributions annually, these transactions are not cash or cash equivalents and are not included in the budget under the modified accrual method.